18F/handbook/pages/tools/slack/getting-started.md

 2. Click the green button that says "Sign in with @gsa.gov email"
 3. If you're not logged in to Google, you'll be asked to enter in your google username.
 Enter in your @gsa.gov email.
 4. Enter in your ENT credentials into the SecureAuth Login Screens
-5. You'll be directed to the #Welcome-to-TTS Slack channel.
+5. You'll be directed to the {% slack_channel "welcome-to-tts" "Welcome-to-TTS" %} Slack channel.

 ## Profile